Should I Start A Blog?

-I am glad you’re reading this because before you start investing time, effort and money to venture on the blogging industry, you need to answer the question.
+I am glad you’re reading this because before you start investing time, effort and money to venture into the blogging industry, you need to answer the question.

 In my lessons, we will use the blog as the main platform.
 Why blog?
 Why not YouTube or Facebook?